C

 CHARTREUSE: THE HOT NEW SHADE OF GREEN

 I admit it.
 I’m a color-phobe.
-It’s not that I don’t like color, per se, I just like it in low-commitment doses (flowers, pillows, plants, art).
+It’s not that I don’t like color – I just like it in low-commitment doses (flowers, pillows, plants, art).
 In other words, items that are easy to change.
-So when I use color, I definitely have a favorite – and it’s chartreuse.
+When I use color in my home, I definitely have a favorite – and it’s chartreuse.
 I have a very specific reason for loving chartreuse: it plays nicely with all the other color kids in the playground (I’ll elaborate on that later in the post).
-And, according to the folks at Etsy, chartreuse was THE IT COLOR of 2020, and it’s not going away anytime soon!

 In today’s post, I’m going to show you how to incorporate this unique color in your home decor.
 This post is for color-lovers and color-phobes alike!